-The Scandinavian-Immigrant Experience Collection in the Robert A. L. Mortvedt Library of Pacific Lutheran University is a depository of historical materials relating to immigrants to the Pacific Northwest from Denmark, Finland, Iceland, Norway, and Sweden and to the immigrants from these countries who first settled in other states and countries.
+The Scandinavian Immigrant Experience Collection in the Robert A. L. Mortvedt Library of Pacific Lutheran University is a depository of historical materials relating to immigrants to the Pacific Northwest from Denmark, Finland, Iceland, Norway, and Sweden.
 The collection includes items which support the academic, educational, and research programs of the university and the research needs of scholars beyond the immediate university constituency.
-The collection is augmented by other books and materials in the Mortvedt Library and by artifacts, works of art, and other materials in the collections of the university’s Scandinavian Cultural Center and The University Archives.
+The collection is augmented by other books and materials in the Mortvedt Library and by artifacts, works of art, and other materials in the collections of the university’s Scandinavian Cultural Center.
 The collection is an administrative department of Mortvedt Library.
-The responsibility for the management and development of the collection rests with the curator under the delegated authority of the Associate Provost for Information and Technology.
-Faculty members of the Scandinavian Studies Committee work closely with the curator and assist with the development and promotion of the collection.
+The responsibility for the management and development of the collection rests with the archivist under the delegated authority of the Director of the Library and the Office of the Provost.

 Types of Materials Collected

 The Scandinavian Immigrant Experience Collection includes types of materials which are normally found in archives and local and regional history collections.
-These include books, pamphlets, newspapers, periodicals, photographs and prints, slides, filmstrips, motion pictures, videotapes, phonodiscs, tape recordings, manuscripts, maps, drawings, clippings and other ephemera, and printed memorabilia.
-Both original material and facsimiles, including microprints and other reproductions, are collected.
-Artifacts and works of art, more appropriate for a museum or an art gallery, are not collected for the Scandinavian Immigrant Experience Collection, but if received, will be transferred to the Scandinavian Cultural Center or The University Archives.
+These include, but are not limited to, books, pamphlets, newspapers, periodicals, photographs and prints, slides, audiovisual recordings, oral histories and transcripts, manuscripts, maps, drawings, clippings and other ephemera, and printed memorabilia.
+Artifacts and works of art, more appropriate for a museum or an art gallery, are not collected for the Scandinavian Immigrant Experience Collection, but if received, may be transferred to the Scandinavian Cultural Center.

 b.
 Subject Coverage

-The Collection is limited to materials relating to Scandinavian immigrants.
-General works of fiction and non-fiction are added to the general collection of Mortvedt Library rather than to the special immigrant collection.
-Exceptions may be made for items which are rare, valuable, or fragile if they have a distinct relationship to the immigrants or the country from which they emigrated.
+The Collection is limited to materials relating to Scandinavian immigrants in the northwestern United States.
+General works related to Scandinavian immigrants, their native countries, or the history of the Pacific Northwest may be added to the circulating collection of Mortvedt Library.
+Exceptions may be made for items which are rare, valuable, or fragile if they have a distinct relationship to the experience of Scandinavian immigrants.

-Materials written expressly for the immigrants and published in the United States or abroad, including fiction and non-fiction, are collected.
-These may be either on specific topics or for special purposes (music, school books, religious literature, occupations, guides, manuals, etc.)
+Materials written expressly for Scandinavian immigrants and published in the United States or abroad, including fiction and non-fiction, are collected.
+These may be either on specific topics or for special purposes (music, school books, religious literature, occupations, guides, manuals, etc.).

 The Collection includes literature produced by immigrants which relates to their personal experiences before, during, and after immigration, and which describes and interprets the experiences of others.